-Listen on the player above, or download this week’s episode as an mp3 here (right-click, “save as.”)
+Listen on the player above, or download as an mp3 here (right click, save as).

 The Frotcast comes a day early this week!
 This week, we all (ALL of us, can you believe it?) saw Room 237, the documentary on peoples’ insane theories about The Shining.
 We’re all a bit baffled by its 92% RT rating, as for most of us, it was a powerful, powerful nap aid.
 If you don’t mind paying $7 for a really restful nap, Room 237 is your movie.
 At one point, a guy was literally talking about how he saw Stanley Kubrick’s face in a cloud.
 I’m with Armond on this one.
 The world is already lousy with asinine opinions, thanks.
 We also discuss Tyler Perry’s awesome newsletters where he compares your life troubles to turbulence on his private jet, and Laremy shows up to read us some lists.
 Take your pants down, it’s time to grind boners, Frotcast for life.